dustydust/prodgen/readme.md

 ### Overview
 That technology consist 2 parts:
 - RunScript
-- Backend (Automatic1111)
+- Backend (Automatic1111, SD model JuggernautReborn, IC-Light (FC, u2net_human_seg), LoRA More Details, Lora SDXL Render 2.0 )

 RunScript receives an image and a prompt from the user and sends them to the Backend as JSON (with the image in base64 format).
 The Backend takes the input (prompt and image), processes it with the given parameters, and returns the result.

-Automatic1111 serves as the backbone for the playground: it offers many models, API documentation, and an active community.
+**Automatic1111** serves as the backbone for the playground: it offers many models, API documentation, and an active community.
 I also have experience working with it.
 However, there are limitations due to API bugs, constraints, and, as a result of its flexibility, slower deployment and occasional inference delays.

+**JuggernautReborn** as a main SD model selected because I have experience with it and know how to get the fast result I want with object and whole scene.
+Also exists a lot of good other models for this task, for example, **epicrealism_naturalSinRC1VAE**

-ComfyUI is a solid alternative, so I believe there’s no issue with exploring it further and building similar processing and API functionality.
+**ComfyUI** is a solid alternative, so I believe there’s no issue with exploring it further and building similar processing and API functionality.
 However, my experience with ComfyUI has been limited to the UI only.

 ## ProdGen results example